informatics-isi-edu/ermrestjs/docs/user-docs/export.md

 ## How ERMrestJS Interperts It

 This annotation only applies to table but MAY be annotated at the schema level to set a schema-wide default.
 If the annotation is missing on the table, we will get the export definition from the schema.
 If the annotation is missing from both schema and table, we are going to apply default heuristics for this annotation in detailed context.
-This means if you navigate to a page with `detailed` context (record page in chaise) and you haven't defined any export annotation on the table, we are going to use the default export template.
-The following is how the content of default export anntoation:
+This means if you navigate to a page with `detailed` context (record page in chaise) and you haven't defined any export annotation, we are going to use the default export template.
+The following is the content of the generated default export template:

-- `csv` of `entity` API request to the main table.
+- `csv` of `attributegroup` API request to the main table.
+The projection list is created based on the `visible-columns` defined for `export` context (or `detailed` if `export` annotation is not defined).
-- `csv` of `entity` API for all the related entities that are one level away from the main table.

 - `csv` of `attributegroup` API for all the other related entities.
-The projection list should include all the columns of the table, plus the foreignkey value of the main entity.
-This request will be grouped by the value of table's key and foreignkey value.
+The projection list includes all the visible columns of the table (based on `export` or `detailed` context), plus the foreign key value of the main entity.
+This request will be grouped by the value of table's key and foreign key value.

-- `fetch` all assets on the main entity that have `byte_count_column`, `filename_column`, and `md5` (or `sha256`) defined on the asset annotation.
+- `fetch` all visible assets of the main entity (in `export` or `detailed` context) that have `byte_count_column`, `filename_column`, and `md5` (or `sha256`) in the asset annotation.

-- `fetch` all assets of related entities that have `byte_count_column`, `filename_column`, and `md5` (or `sha256`) defined on the asset annotation.
+- `fetch` all visible assets of the related entities (in `export` or `detailed` context) that have `byte_count_column`, `filename_column`, and `md5` (or `sha256`) in the asset annotation.

+> If the generated path for any of the `attributegroup` API requests is lengthy, we will use the `entity` API instead.